 - Software as a Service (offerings from established GIS vendors)

-You can deploy a cloud GIS as a private, community, public, or hybrid cloud according to the NIST definition of cloud computing.
+You can deploy GIS in the cloud as a private, community, public, or hybrid cloud according to the NIST definition of cloud computing.

 Cloud-based GIS platforms are winning the market, and the migration to the cloud will continue.
 Businesses that already leverage the cloud for their geographic information systems see: